wcandillon/canvaskit-js/Readme.md

 # canvaskit-js

 A polyfill for CanvasKit that uses browser APIs.
+This project a technical preview and is highly experimental.

 ## Feature Support

-This is a technical preview and is highly experimental.
 The goal of `canvaskit-js` is to be indistinguishable from `canvaskit-wasm`.
 However, there are three main differences between the two projects:
 * [Image decoding is asynchronous](docs/api/image.md)